 Benitses can be a lot of fun, and you don’t necessarily need a car if you are happy with the activities it has to offer, as the bus from Corfu Town is relatively fast and convenient.
 If you’d like to make this your destination in Corfu, here are our top picks:

-7. Kavos: Best Area for Nightlife
+7. Kavos: For Nightlife

 Corfu may not have the same reputation as islands like Mykonos or Ibiza for nightlife, but there are definitely places to party until sunrise on this Greek island.
 If that’s what you’re looking for, look to the town of Kavos on the south coast of Corfu.

-Kavos is the southernmost town on the island, and it will take you more than an hour to reach it from Corfu Town by car and a bit longer by bus.
+To get to Kavos, it will take you more than an hour to reach it from Corfu Town by car and a bit longer by bus.
 But once you’re here, there’s a sandy beach, a floating water park, and plenty of bars and clubs packed with vacationers and locals alike.

 Don’t forget to enjoy the beauty of Corfu in between the parties!
 Here are some of the top things to do and see in and around Kavos: